 Criticism of Belgian defense armaments investments

-Why does Belgium need an army? (update 19/07/2025)
+Why does Belgium need an army? (updated 19/07/2025)

 Belgium needs an army:

-- To protect its sovereignty and its population.
+• To protect its sovereignty and its population.

-- To comply with the general national security strategy by being part of a larger entity such as NATO.
+• To comply with the general national security strategy by being part of a larger entity such as NATO.

-Is neutrality a solution?
+Neutrality a solution?

-After the Second World War, Belgium concluded that neutrality offers no guarantee of security.
+After the Second World War, Belgium concluded that neutrality offered no guarantee of security.
 Neutrality offered no security against the Germans in the First World War, nor in the Second World War.
 Neutrality is meaningless for Belgium, which led Belgium to join Pax Americana and become one of the co-founders of NATO and the European Union.

 Small Belgium seeks its security by being part of a larger team such as NATO and the European Union.